Jean Picard

-Jean Picard (21 July 1620 – 12 July 1682) was a French astronomer and priest born in La Flèche, where he studied at the Jesuit Collège Royal Henry-Le-Grand.
+Jean Picard (21 July 1620 – 12 July 1682) was a French astronomer, priest and pioneer in geodesy, born in La Flèche, where he studied at the Jesuit Collège Royal Henry-Le-Grand.

-He is principally notable for his accurate measure of the size of the Earth, based on a careful survey of one degree of latitude along the Paris Meridian.
+He is best known for accurately measuring the size of the Earth, through a survey of one degree of latitude along the Paris Meridian.

 Geodesy

-Picard was the first person to measure the size of the Earth to a reasonable degree of accuracy in an arc measurement survey conducted in 1669–70, for which he is honored with a pyramid at Juvisy-sur-Orge.
-Guided by Maurolycus's methodology and Snellius's mathematics for doing so, Picard achieved this by measuring one degree of latitude along the Paris Meridian using triangulation along thirteen triangles stretching from Paris to the clocktower of Sourdon, near Amiens.
+Picard was the first to measure the size of the Earth with notable accuracy in a 1669–1670 arc measurement survey, for which he is commemorated by a pyramid at Juvisy-sur-Orge.
+Guided by Maurolycus's methodology and Willebrord Snellius's mathematics approach, he measured one degree of latitude along the Paris Meridian using triangulation across thirteen points from Paris to Sourdon, near Amiens.